Quickguides

 State aid is granted through State resources

-The requirement that State aid must be granted through State resources means that granting the aid must constitute some depletion of the State's resources, compared with what they would have been had the aid not been granted.
+The requirement that State aid must be granted through State resources means that granting the aid must constitute some depletion of the State's resources, compared to what those resources would have been if the aid had not been provided.
+This condition is interpreted broadly by the European Commission and EU Courts.
 Direct subsidies are the most obvious form of aid.
 However, aid can consist of the State foregoing revenue which it would otherwise receive, for example, such aid could take the form of a "shortfall" in tax and social security revenue due to exemptions or reductions in taxes or social security contributions granted by the Member State, or exemptions from the obligation to pay fines or other pecuniary penalties.
+Moreover, State resources may be involved even in transactions between private parties, particularly when the resources come under public control before being transferred to the recipients.

 State aid favours certain undertakings or the production of certain goods

 "Favouring" means conferring a financial benefit over and above what market forces would provide.
-The simple act of buying goods or lending money is not necessarily "favouring".
+The simple act of buying goods or lending money is not necessarily "favouring", if it is in line with normal market conditions (see below).

 State aid distorts or threatens to distort competition